DaveEveritt/magic-square/readme.md

 - split into an array
 - convert strings to numbers
+- remove any non-numbers
+- convert floats to integers
+- force negative numbers to positives
 - remove duplicates
 - check that mod sqrt length == 0

-- force negative numbers to positive
-- convert floats to integers

-RETURN: sqrt length is the order (n) of magic square
+If 0, this is an nxn matrix, with potential to be a magic square

 ---
 DONE TO HERE